 For some inexcusable reason The Exorcist (a.k.a. the greatest horror movie in existence) isn’t available on Netflix at the moment.
 While we wait for that crime to be corrected, we can at least make do with The Conjuring — a 2013 supernatural scary movie from Saw, Insidious, and now Aquaman director James Wan.
 The first and only truly great entry in the misjudged Conjuring Universe series, The Conjuring follows closely in the thematic and stylistic footsteps of some of horror cinema’s greatest hits, delivering freaky demonic shenanigans and a suitably haunted house-style setting.
 While there’s nothing all that original here, The Conjuring is a clinically produced horror spectacle with stellar performances and packed-full of visceral scares.

-If you’ve only ever seen the dreadful 2008 U.S. remake you owe it to yourself to see how truly terrifying photography can be in the original Thai production.
+If you’ve only ever seen the dreadful 2008 U.S. remake you owe it to yourself to see how truly terrifying photography can be in the original Thai production of this scary movie on Netflix.
 Shutter (2004) is an unsettling thriller-chiller that draws heavy influence from classic J-horror flicks like Ringu and The Grudge.
 While it arguably doesn’t quite hit the same level of quality as its Japanese peers, Shutter has earned a deserved cult following thanks to its gorgeous cinematography, sharp sound design, and clever visual trickery.
 If you dare it look through the viewfinder, it’ll leave you scratching at your eyes (and shoulders) for weeks.

 This fun Andy Serkis-produced British film sees a retinue of old university friends embark on a doomed hiking trip in Scandinavia.
 Director David Bruckner’s full-length debut revels in exposing barely-hidden tensions within the guilt-wracked group which soon finds itself hunted by a superbly designed mythological beast.
 It doesn’t all hang together perfectly and there are a few plot contrivances, but The Ritual is a monster movie that truly understands how to deliver on the monstrous front.

 Those are our picks for the best scary movies on Netflix.
-Are there any we missed?
-Let us know in the comments!
+We’ll add more as new horror films come to the streaming service.